Anatomy and Physiology

 National Event Page: Here

-This event is usually done as stations that teams rotate through, though it can also be set up as a sit down test with more in depth case studies.
+This event is usually done as stations that teams rotate through, though it can also be set up as a sit down test with more in-depth case studies.
 Teams may be viewing any combination of models, pictures, diagrams/charts, or recorded/written descriptions.
 They will then be asked to answer questions (multiple choice, fill in the blank, short answer, etc) related to the samples including but not limited to: basic anatomy identification, related diseases and conditions, making observations, inferences, predictions, calculations, analyses and conclusions.
-The systems for the 2020 tournament season are the Skeletal, Muscular, and Integumentary systems.
+The systems for the 2023 tournament season are respiratory, digestive, and immune.

-Each team may bring one 8.5” x 11” sheet of paper that may contain information on both sides in any form and from any source along with two stand-alone non-programmable, non-graphing calculators.
+Each team may bring one 8.5” x 11” sheet of paper which may be in a protector sealed by tape or laminated, that may contain information on both sides in any form and from any source without any annotations or labels affixed along with two stand-alone non-programmable, non-graphing calculators.

 High score wins.
 Predetermined questions and the quality of free-response answers will be used to break ties.